IEA (2021), Renewable Power, IEA, Paris https://www.iea.org/reports/renewable-power

 These policies could address:

-- Better remuneration of the market value of storage for concentrating solar power (CSP) and pumped-storage and reservoir hydropower technologies.
+- Better remuneration of the market value of storage for CSP, and for pumped-storage and reservoir hydropower technologies.

 - Timely grid connection and continued implementation of policies that spur competition to achieve further cost reductions for offshore wind.